arabellas-craft/arabellas-craft.github.io/_posts/2026-05-05-four-cycles-irish-mythology.md

 ## How to use this series and where to go next

-{% if now >= kings_reveal_date %}
 Each cycle gets its own overview article.
 If you're starting from scratch, work through them in this order:

-    - [The Mythological Cycle](/irish-mythology-mythological-cycle) — the gods and the early ages of Ireland.
+- [The Mythological Cycle](/irish-mythology-mythological-cycle) — the gods and the early ages of Ireland
-    - [The Ulster Cycle](/irish-mythology-ulster-cycle) — heroic-age Ireland and the *Táin*.
+- [The Ulster Cycle](/irish-mythology-ulster-cycle) — heroic-age Ireland and the *Táin*
-    - [The Fenian Cycle](/irish-mythology-fenian-cycle) — Fionn, the Fianna, and the encounter with Patrick.
+- [The Fenian Cycle](/irish-mythology-fenian-cycle) — Fionn, the Fianna, and the encounter with Patrick
-    - [The Cycle of the Kings](/irish-mythology-cycle-of-the-kings) — kingship, sovereignty, and the bridge into history.
+- [The Cycle of the Kings](/irish-mythology-cycle-of-the-kings) — kingship, sovereignty, and the bridge into history
-{% endif %}

 Things this series doesn't cover, in case you're looking for them: the Dindshenchas (place-lore poems and prose), the *immrama* and *echtrai* as a category (some are Mythological, some Kings, some sit on their own), saint's lives (a separate medieval genre), and 19th-century folk collection material like Lady Gregory and Yeats (those show up as sources but aren't cycles in their own right).

 Two podcasts will keep coming up as good companions throughout the series.
 [Story Archaeology](https://storyarchaeology.com/), with Chris Thompson and Isolde Carmody, does academic close-readings of specific Irish texts.
 [Candlelit Tales](https://www.youtube.com/candlelittales) does narrative retellings performed live with music.
 Different uses, both worth knowing about.

-{% if now >= mythological_reveal_date %}
 Start with the gods.
 The [Mythological Cycle](/irish-mythology-mythological-cycle) is up next.
-{% endif %}